 Fiona Bennett: ‘A Lad and a Lass’

 Fiona Bennett (1962-present), is a Welsh composer.
 Born and raised in Cardiff, Bennett began receiving piano lessons at age 4.
 Ten years later, Bennett was awarded a scholarship to study piano performance and music theory at the Royal Welsh College of Music and Drama.
-From this young age, Bennett was a regular performer on radio, television and in concert halls, where she sung and played both her own material, and other pieces of classical music.
+From this young age Bennett was a regular performer on radio, television and in concert halls, where she sang and played both her own material and other pieces of classical music.
 Bennett then attended the Guildhall School of Music and Drama in London, where she studied piano, trumpet, orchestration, conducting, and musicology.

 Since the completion of her degree, Bennett has worked as a performer, bandleader, and composer.
 In 2006, one of Bennett’s sons was diagnosed with high functioning autism, so Bennett put her music career on the sidelines so that she could care for him.
 When he began attending primary school in 2011, Bennett started having to drive further away, which meant going through some picturesque landscapes.
 This is where a lot of her inspiration for ‘A Lad and a Lass’ came from.
 Bennett began composing small pieces for piano in 2011, around her busy life schedule.
 During 2011, Bennett composed the album A Country Suite, which features the solo piano work ‘A Lad and a Lass’.